* BaseBreaker: "Revolution 9". For some, it's brillant and revolutionary; for others, it's a horrid and irritating mess.

 * SweetDreamsFuel: "Good Night".

-* TastesLikeDiabetes: "Good Night".
+* TastesLikeDiabetes: "Good Night," intentionally so.

 * TearJerker: "Blackbird", "Julia", "Long, Long, Long", "While My Guitar Gently Weeps", "Good Night", "Mother Nature's Son", "Dear Prudence".

-* WhatDoYouMeanItWasntMadeOnDrugs: Partially subverted with the making of "Ob-La-Di, Ob-La-Da" which JohnLennon, high on pot, growled he didn't like the song's preliminary slow tempo and instead went to a piano and bashed out the introduction in a louder and faster tempo.
+* WhatDoYouMeanItWasntMadeOnDrugs: Partially subverted with the making of "Ob-La-Di, Ob-La-Da" which Music/JohnLennon, high on pot, growled he didn't like the song's preliminary slow tempo and instead went to a piano and bashed out the introduction in a louder and faster tempo.
 As it turns out, the rest of the band agreed that sounded better and they recorded the song with that tempo in mind.